entelecheia/lecture/_sources/lectures/nlp_deep/tokenization/subword.md

 # Subword Tokenization

 Subword tokenization is a powerful tool in the NLP toolkit.
 It provides a flexible and efficient way to represent text, allowing models to handle a wide range of words and languages.
 By understanding and effectively implementing subword tokenization, we can build more robust and versatile NLP models.
-In the next lecture, we will explore the next step in the NLP pipeline - Embedding, where we map these subword tokens to vectors that can be processed by machine learning algorithms.

 ## Introduction